rhyannonjoy/pawfinder-service/docs/api-reference/api-index.md

 ### Versioning

-The PawFinder API currently doesn't use URI versioning, but plans to.
+PawFinder doesn't use URI versioning, but a production environment might include a version support policy resembling the following:

-_Future version support policy_:

 - PawFinder supports all major versions for 24 months after a new version releases.